 We decided to send out some Save The Dates ahead of our invitations.
 This way we could get a rough idea for numbers of guests.
 It also meant we could make people aware that more information would be coming as we haven’t planned the full details of the wedding yet (only date and location!).
 We wanted to come up with something that would be a reminder and a keepsake for family and friends.

 There are so many creative and unique ideas we looked at.
 However, with our venue being surrounded by vineyards, we decided an engraved cork fridge magnet would be perfect.
 This fits well with our rustic elegance theme.
 I had looked for them online but they were quite costly, so decided to try and do as much of it myself i could.
 I ordered the corks on ebay and it turned out the seller (areka2015) could also get them engraved too.
 I was able to chose the font as well as what was written on them.
 They arrived so quickly – i was really impressed and they looked fab!
-It definitely shows its worth looking and asking around before paying a lot of money.
+It definitely shows its worth looking and asking around before paying a lot of money and I am searching why consolidate payday loans.

 I then ordered some small magnets and french ribbon, stuck the magnets on the back and french ribbon to the front.
 I had the ribbon idea because I wanted something linking our save the dates to France.
 Lastly, i ordered some brown pillow envelopes and a white pen.
 I had a go at writing names in as elegant handwriting as possible…it went OK…maybe need a bit more practice!
 I wrote a few details on the back inviting our guests and the location – just enough information for people without giving too much away.